 For determining residency, the Florida Residency Guidelines, will walk you through the process and required Declaration.
 This same Declaration is used by non-Florida residents to declare that classification.
 Be sure to follow up and submit the residency supporting documents to the EFSC campus you select as your primary campus.
 Campus admission office addresses are on the Residency Information sheet and on our main admissions contact page.

 You can pay the one-time, non-refundable $30 application fee online by credit card or in person by cash or check.
-If paying in person you will receive a confirmation email with instructions on how to pay the fee by cash or check at a Campus Cashiers office.
+If paying in person you will receive a confirmation email with instructions on how to pay the fee by cash or check at a Campus Student Accounts Office.